Rocky Thompson

-Rocky Lee Thompson (born August 8, 1977) is a Canadian former ice hockey right wing, who currently serves as the head coach of the Bridgeport Islanders of the American Hockey League.
-He was most recently an assistant coach with the Philadelphia Flyers of the NHL.
-He was drafted in the third round, 72nd overall, by the Calgary Flames in the 1995 NHL Entry Draft.
+Rocky Lee Thompson (born August 8, 1977) is a Canadian former ice hockey right wing.
+Most recently, he was the head coach of the Bridgeport Islanders of the American Hockey League, and was previously an assistant coach with the Philadelphia Flyers of the NHL.
+He was drafted in the third round, 72nd overall, by the Calgary Flames in the 1995 NHL entry draft.
 This Cree forward/defenseman was born in Calgary, Alberta and raised in Whitecourt, Alberta.
+During his hockey career, he was known as an enforcer.
 Along with hockey, he showed promise in boxing as a teenager, winning gold in the 1993 North American Indigenous Games as well as in provincial Golden Gloves tournament championships in Alberta and Saskatchewan.

 Playing career

 After playing four seasons in the Western Hockey League, Thompson made his professional debut with the Flames' American Hockey League affiliate, the Saint John Flames.
 He appeared in 15 NHL games with the Flames during the 1997–98 and 1998–99 seasons.
 He made a brief return to the NHL with the Florida Panthers, appearing in ten games during the 2000–01 and 2001–02 seasons.
 In only 25 NHL games, Thompson racked up 117 penalty minutes.